SayantaniSengupta/Tesla-App-Clone/README.md

-<h1 align="center">Tesla App UI</h1>
+<h1 align="center">VoltDrive: Vehicle Control Interface</h1>

-A SwiftUI-based iOS app that clones the Tesla mobile app's user interface, showcasing a sleek, responsive design for controlling and monitoring Tesla vehicle features.
+A SwiftUI-based iOS app that takes inspiration from the Tesla mobile app's user interface, showcasing a sleek, responsive design for controlling and monitoring Tesla vehicle features.
 Built with Swift 5.10 for iOS 18+, this project demonstrates modern iOS development with SwiftUI, MVVM architecture, and HIG-compliant UI, ideal for learning and portfolio showcasing.
 ##  Demo

 <div align="center">